Passwordless with the Face: Hummingbirds AI Unveils GuacamoleBrowser at AI Cyberwar Event

 Leading Innovator in Vision AI, Hummingbirds AI, surprises AI Cyberwar Attendees with the Launch of GuacamoleBrowser, Paving the Way for a Passwordless Future

-FORT LAUDERDALE, FLORIDA, UNITED STATES, January 12, 2024 /EINPresswire.com/ -- Hummingbirds AI, a leading innovator in the field of vision AI and cybersecurity, is thrilled to announce the launch of its latest product, GuacamoleBrowser, at the AI Cyberwar event.
+CITY OF TAPMA, FLORIDA, UNITED STATES, January 15, 2024 /EINPresswire.com/ -- Hummingbirds AI, a leading innovator in the field of vision AI and cybersecurity, is thrilled to announce the launch of its latest product, GuacamoleBrowser, at the AI Cyberwar event.
 This surprise unveiling was attended by senior executives, thought leaders, and AI enthusiasts.

 Guacamole Browser is the world’s first Secure Shared Web Browser that automates switching browsing profiles.
 This revolutionary product is designed to address the challenges organizations face when multiple users share the same device.
 It eliminates repetitive authentication, ensuring a seamless and efficient user experience.